hewentto/Autozoom/README.md

 # Future Work

 There are several things that could really improve this rough first draft
-* Creating this script to run as a background task (allowing me to not have a terminal alwasy open)
+* Creating this script to run as a background task (allowing me to not have a terminal always open)
 * Automating/Finding a way to loop and create the jobs instead of coding them individually
 * Auotmating/Finding a way to loop and create the scheduler events also instead of doing them invdividually